Privacy Policy

 How does this policy change over time?

-This policy represents our policy as at 01 July 2020.
-We may change this policy from time to time.
+This policy represents our policy as at 10 Dec 2025.
+We reserve the right to update this policy from time to time.
 Although we intend to observe this policy at all times, it is not legally binding on Brand Property in any way.
 From time to time we may regard it as necessary or desirable to act outside the policy.
 Brand Property may do so, subject only to any other applicable contractual rights you have and any statutory rights you have under the Privacy Act or other applicable legislation.